shopware/docs/guides/plugins/plugins/plugin-fundamentals/listening-to-events.md

 The subscriber is now listening for the `product.loaded` event to trigger.

 Some entities, like orders or products, are versioned.
-This means, that some events are dispatched multiple times for different versions, but they belong to the same entity.
+This means that some events are dispatched multiple times for different versions, but they belong to the same entity.
 Therefore, you can check the version of the context to make sure you're only reacting to the live version.

 ```php